01

 Welcome

-Lahmon Architects delivers buildable, design-forward solutions for multifamily, mixed-use, and permanent supportive housing—blending entitlement strategy, public-funding savvy, and rigorous coordination to keep projects moving from concept to keys.
+expertise in multifamily, mixed-use, and permanent supportive housing—blending experience, vision, and proficiency with rigorous coordination to keep projects moving from concept to keys.

 AIA, LEED AP